dosemu2/fdpp/README.md

 fdpp
 ========

-fdpp provides the DOS compatibility layer.
+fdpp is a 64-bit DOS.
-It is a FreeDOS kernel port to modern C++.
+It is based on a FreeDOS kernel ported to modern C++.

 Can be compiled with clang (not gcc!) and booted under dosemu2, see https://github.com/stsp/dosemu2